jlmucb/cloudproxy/Doc/ReadMeFirst.txt

 in /home/jlm/jlmcrypt.
 To change this define the environment variable CPProgramDirectory to point to the right place.

+During operation, fileClient assumes keyNegoServer and fileServer are at address 127.0.0.1.
+To change this default, define the environment variable CPKeyNegoAddress with the correct address for keyNegoServer and CPFileServerAddress with the correct address of fileServer.

 John (jlmucbmath@gmail.com) and Tom (tmroeder@google.com)